Mr-Chubz/Resources-Edited/README.md

 # NOTE
 - This mod has been abandoned and canceled in favor of a future mod that I will make (sooner or later), improving upon what I have done in this mod.
-I have decided to abandon this mod since I cannot bother myself to update this for the latest versions of Unciv, considering that a lot of features in this mod has been made obsolete by other well-made mods.
-This mod will not be deleted and will still be found here, just for posterity.
+- I have decided to abandon this mod since I cannot bother myself to update this for the latest versions of Unciv, considering that a lot of features in this mod has been made obsolete by other well-made mods such as RekMOD.
+- Despite all of these reasons, this mod will not be deleted and will still be found here, just for posterity.
 Thank you for your appreciation.

 ## Changelog for v1.6.3
 - Changed the Camel Bowman and the Heavy Camel Bowman units to Ranged.